 Still, there are a few detractors.
-While some of them are simply people who think the films are nothing more than over-budgeted disaster flicks without a lot of dimension, the more serious complaints come from paleontologists — the true-life dinosaur detectives that the character of Alan Grant was modeled after.
+While some of them are simply people who think the films are nothing more than over-budgeted disaster flicks lacking dimension, the more serious complaints come from paleontologists — the true-life dinosaur detectives that the character Alan Grant was modeled after.
 There are many exaggerations within the books and films.

+Some of the biggest franchise exaggerations are found in the films’ most famous dinosaurs.
 Raptors are portrayed as hyper-intelligent serial killers.
-The T-Rex is showcased as a “land shark” that can only eat you if you are in motion.
-And, most damningly of all, none of Jurassic’s dinosaurs have feathers, a trait shared by nearly all of the smaller theropods (maniraptorans—including birds).
-There are memes all over the internet poking fun at these problems—scenes from the movies with the words “This is all a lie.” at the top.
+The T-rex is showcased as a “land shark” that can only eat you if you are in motion.
+And, most damningly of all, none of the dinosaurs have feathers, a trait shared by nearly all of the smaller theropods (maniraptorans, including birds).
+Memes all over the internet poke fun at these problems with scenes from the movies and captions like, “This is all a lie.”

 And yet, the whole of the canon is heavily science-based.
-Not only were the novels and films all developed with the advice of real scientists, but they also advanced the public’s understanding of our favorite scaly monsters by decades.
-Before Jurassic Park, most laymen considered dinosaurs to be slow, dull-witted, evolutionary dead ends — nothing more than big lizards.
+Not only were the novels and films all developed with the advice of real scientists, but they also advanced the public’s understanding of our favorite scaly monsters.
+Before Jurassic Park, dinosaurs were thought of as slow, dull-witted, evolutionary dead ends — nothing more than big lizards.

-However, scientists knew since the eighties that they were more like birds, and that birds are in fact a modern family of dinosaurs.
+However, scientists knew since the ’80s that they were more like birds, and that birds are in fact a modern family of dinosaurs.
 This wasn’t known by the general public until Jurassic Park was released.
-From then on, dinosaurs were seen as fast, socially complex, dynamic animals that were every bit as engaging as anything roaming the plains of Africa.
-For all that the franchise did to exaggerate these once-real animals into entertaining movie monsters, it still contains many scientific concepts that are nothing less than spot-on.
+From then on, dinosaurs were seen as fast, socially complex, dynamic animals.
+Cue theme music.

 One interesting thing about Jurassic Park is that, at the time, it used relatively unknown dinosaurs.
-Not many people had heard of Velociraptor or Metriacanthosaurus (a name seen when Nedry steals the embryos) until the movie was released.
-Sure, the filmmakers exaggerated for the story, but they clearly did gain some real knowledge and advice from paleontologists.
+Not many people had heard of velociraptor or metriacanthosaurus (a name seen when Nedry steals the embryos) until the movie was released.
+Sure, the filmmakers embellished for the story, but they clearly did gain some real knowledge and advice from paleontologists.

 However, there are still a few problems that cannot be ignored.
-There’s no evidence that Dilophosaurus— the “spitter” — was venomous.
+There’s no evidence that dilophosaurus — the “spitter” — was venomous.
 The animal was much larger than what was shown in the movie, and it wouldn’t really have needed deadly chemicals to subdue its prey.
 This isn’t to say that poisonous dinosaurs didn’t exist at all.
 There are poisonous animals all over the planet, including even some modern dinosaurs like the hooded pitohui bird.
-Some scientists even think that Sinornithosaurus, a small raptor dinosaur, may have been venomous, though not all experts are convinced.
+Some scientists even think that sinornithosaurus, a small raptor dinosaur, might have been venomous, though not all experts are convinced.

-Based on the scientific assumptions of the time, the biggest problem with this film (other than the fact that you cannot get extinct animal DNA from mosquitoes) was T. Rex’s vision — he’ll lose you if you don’t move.
-The eye sockets on a Rex skull face forward, indicating that vision was important.
+Based on the scientific assumptions of the time, the biggest problem with this film (other than the fact that you cannot get extinct animal DNA from mosquitoes) was T-rex’s vision — he’ll lose you if you don’t move.
+The eye sockets on a T-rex skull face forward, indicating that vision was important.
 Studies of its brain case also show that the optic nerve was well-developed, meaning that its vision was probably as good as a bird’s.
 In the novel, however, all of the dinosaurs had bad vision due to the amphibian DNA used to fill the gaps in their genes.
-For the film, Steven Spielberg chose to limit this problem to the Tyrannosaur in order to give the unstoppable killing machine a weakness.
+For the film, Steven Spielberg chose to limit this problem to the T-rex in order to give the unstoppable killing machine a weakness.

 THE LOST WORLD: JURASSIC PARK

-The Lost World features a T.Rex family.
+The Lost World features a T-rex family, turning the predator’s dangerous persona on its head.
 This is not without precedent.
 Dinosaur eggs and even hatchlings have been discovered right next to adults, indicating that many species cared for their young like modern birds.
-In a few cases, even packs of T. Rex-like dinosaurs have been found together consisting of different sizes and ages.
+In a few cases, packs of dinosaurs similar to T-rex have even been found together consisting of different sizes and ages.
 Some see this as a coincidence, but it is intriguing evidence nonetheless.

-An interesting dinosaur, also featured in the first novel, is the Procompsognathus triassicus.
+Procompsognathus triassicus, also featured in the first novel, is another interesting dinosaur.
 The film version of The Lost World mentions details of its actual discovery (named by Eberhard Fraas in Bavaria, 1913).
-People call them Compsognathus (“Compies”), but the novel and film clearly call them PRO-compsognathus—a dinosaur which fits with the movie animals more than the larger Compsognathus.
+People call them compsognathus (“compies”), but the novel and film clearly call them procompsognathus.
 This creature illustrates an interesting theme for the franchise.
 Robert Burke, the paleontologist character from the movie (based on real life scientist Bob Bakker), tells another character that the “compies” are probably harmless scavengers, much too small to be considered a threat.

-We all know how that theory turned out — the little dinosaurs were rapacious, poisonous pack hunters.
+We all know how that theory turned out — the little dinosaurs were rapacious pack hunters.
 While this probably wasn’t true of the real animals, the idea shows that, theoretically, much of what scientists know about these extinct creatures is based on educated guesses that, while well-informed, could be in error.
 The behavior of the Jurassic movie dinosaurs, though false beyond doubt in some instances, says something important about the world of theory.
 Assumptions could be wrong — and if extinct animals are resurrected, fatally wrong.

 JURASSIC PARK III

 Real raptors performing feats like these seems extremely unlikely, but the idea of raptor intelligence isn’t really so far-fetched if you think about it.
-Studies of their braincases, along with the braincases of troodontids, their close relatives, show that these dinosaurian minds were every bit as keen as a modern bird’s.
+Studies of their braincases, along with the braincases of troodontids (their close relatives), show that their minds were every bit as keen as a modern bird’s.
 How keen that actually is depends on who you talk to.
 A few birds, such as crows and parrots, show extreme intelligence, regardless of their brain-to body ratio.
 Other animals also show unexpected smarts, such as green anoles and monitor lizards.
 Even goldfish are said to have a good memory, as tested by scientific procedures.
 The bottom line is, there isn’t a way to know for certain whether dinosaurs were intelligent, but it is likely that some of them were, by animal standards.

-This film had a couple of nice details in reference to dinosaur science.
+The Jurassic World film had a couple of nice details in reference to dinosaur science.
 Claire mentions the name “archaeornithomimus” —an obscure dinosaur that no one but a scientist could have even heard of.
-There are also many scientific themes in this movie, such as bio-engineering and hybridization (the film basically boils down to a Frankenstein remake).
+There are also many scientific themes in this movie, such as bio-engineering and hybridization.
+Basically, the film boils down to a Frankenstein remake.

-The Mosasaurus, an ancient marine lizard, was depicted as a gigantic shark/dinosaur killer.
-Some have pointed out that no Mosasaur could get that big, as the largest specimen discovered was 56 feet long, but there’s really no way to know how large an extinct animal could have gotten with age.
-The screen version only looks a bit longer than the 50-foot Indominus Rex, anyway.
-One cool thing about this monster, as pointed out by Dr. Thomas R. Holtz, is that it has “palatal” teeth on the roof of its mouth.
+The mosasaurus, an ancient marine lizard, was depicted as a gigantic shark/dinosaur killer.
+Some have pointed out that no mosasaur could get that big, as the largest specimen discovered was 56 feet long, but there’s really no way to know how large an extinct animal could have gotten with age.
+The screen version only looks a bit longer than the 50-foot Indominus rex, anyway.
+One cool thing about this monster, as pointed out by Dr. Thomas R. Holtz Jr., is that it has “palatal” teeth on the roof of its mouth.
 The special effects team clearly did their research.

-Let’s talk more about the Raptors.
-Everyone says, “Real Velociraptors weren’t even close to that size.”
+Let’s talk more about the raptors.
+Everyone says, “Real velociraptors weren’t even close to that size.”
 This is both true and false.
 A real animal, Velociraptor mongoliensis, did exist during the Cretaceous period, and it was the size of a coyote.
-However, as explained in the original novel, the raptors of Jurassic Park are actually a close relative of Velociraptor called Deinonychus antirrhopus.
-At one point, researcher Gregory S. Paul considered Deinonychus to be a species of Velociraptor, and Michael Crichton followed this usage in the book.
-Jurassic Park’s Deinonychus may be about a foot taller than the largest known specimen, but that’s not too much of a stretch.
+However, as explained in the original novel, the raptors of the films are actually a close relative of a velociraptor called Deinonychus antirrhopus.
+At one point, researcher Gregory S. Paul considered deinonychus to be a species of velociraptor, and Michael Crichton followed this usage in the book.
+Jurassic Park’s deinonychus may be about a foot taller than the largest known specimen, but that’s not too much of a stretch.

 As far as accuracy, the raptors were quite well done for what was known back in ’93, aside from their hands.
 The palms of real raptor hands (as well of those of all theropods) always faced each other, not down.
 The animals always looked like they were about to clap in applause at the fantastical world of prehistory.